guywilson/pfm/README.md

 Deletes **all** stored categories, used for example if you don’t want any of the default categories created with a new file.

-**add-transaction, at, add [parameters]**

-For a quicker user experience when entering transactions, the following parameters can be supplied.
-Parameters are separated by the ‘|’ character:

-- d:[date] - The transaction date in the format dd-mm-yyyy or yyyy-mm-dd
-- c:[category code] - The category for the transaction, it must exist if specified.
-Skip if not required
-- p:[payee code] - The payee for the transaction, it must exist if specified.
-Skip if not required
-- ds:[description] - The transaction description
-- r:[reference] - The transaction reference, e.g. cheque number (does anyone still use those?)
-- db - Create a debit transaction
-- cr - Create a credit transaction
-- a:[amount] - The transaction amount

 **transfer-transaction, tr, transfer**

 Add a transfer transaction to another account, this will create a debit transaction from the currently selected account, and a debit transaction in the ‘transfer to’ account.

-**list-transactions, lt, list [parameters]**

-List the transactions of the currently selected account.
-Allows filtering of the transaction results with the following parameters, parameters are separated with the ‘|’ character:

-- num - The number of results to return
-- all - Return both recurring and non-recurring transactions
-- nr - Return only non-recurring transactions (the default)
-- asc - Sort the results in ascending date order
-- desc - Sort the results in descending date order (the default)

-An example command is:
-	**list 50:all:asc** - returns the oldest 50 transactions, including recurring transactions.

 **reconcile-transaction, reconcile, rt [sequence number]**